-The model was fit to each in vivo recording of a single P-unit with 12 different start parameters (tab.
-3).
-Of the resulting 12 fitted models the best was chosen for further analysis.
+The here proposed model was, as described above, fit to each in vivo recording of a single P-unit with 12 different start parameters, choosing the best of the 12 resulting fitted models.
 The resulting 67 fitted models were then filtered for f_0 slope above 50000 and a CV more than 33% different from the cell value.
 This filtering removed 13 cell-model pairs.
 11 were filtered by the CV requirement and 2 by the f_0 slope requirement.
 This left 54 fitted models for further analysis.